(for veterinary information only)

 Concurrent use of robenacoxib with methotrexate, an agent of cancer chemotherapy, can increase the toxicity of the methotrexate significantly.

 Robenacoxib should not be used in conjunction with drugs that may be potentially harmful to the kidneys.
+Similarly, use of diuretics (medications that increase urine production), can create dehydration and the state of dehydration increases the potential of robenacoxib to damage the kidneys.

 Robenacoxib is strongly bound to blood proteins and may displace other protein-bound drugs.
 This means that such other drugs will be present in their active forms in higher amounts than expected.
 Toxicity could result.